Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Mother machine and the inter-generation stochastic dynamics

-As the consequence of the growth and division process, the inter-generation dynamics can be derived from the current model by evaluating Green's function via the one-generation dynamics of a cell starting with the given birth size $x_b$ and the adder indicator $s=0$.
-The corresponding initial condition can be written as $u\vert_{t=0}=\delta(x-x_b)\delta(s)$.
-Counting the division size and inter-division time, the full Green's function is given by the first-passage distribution at $s=1$
+In general, the inter-generation dynamics is a consequence of the intra-generation dynamics, i.e. the growth and division processes.
+Assuming the current stochastic accumulation model, the Green's function can be evaluated from the one-generation processes of a cell starting with a given birth size $x_b=x_d^{(i)}/2$ and ending at certain division size $x_d=x_d^{(i+1)}$ when the adder indicator $s$ reaches the threshold.
+The initial condition can be written as $u\vert_{t=0}=\delta(x-x_b)\delta(s)$.
+Concerning the division size and inter-division time, the full Green's function is given by the first-passage distribution at $s=1$ as

 Figure \ref{fig_fp_heatmap} shows $F(x_d,\tau_d\vert x_b)$ for three typical $x_b$ in which one may notice the inter-division time decreases with the birth size and the division size increases with it.

-The Green's function concerned in the discrete-time Langevin dynamics can be obtained by integrating over the inter-division time by
+In the generation-wise dynamics described in Sec.\ref{sec_gf}, one focuses on the series of division sizes (or equivalently birth sizes).
+By integrating over the inter-division time, the Green's function can be obtained as